Qwarble/qqfileuploader/README.md

         this.uploader.show();
     }
 ```
-Now when you click "Upload files" button in Files tree tab, valum file uploader will appear.
+Now when you click "Upload files" button in Files tree tab or in file manager, valum file uploader will appear.
 ## Should work
 * upload to selected mediasource
 * upload to selected catalog